vaultic13/neuro-pragmata/README.md

        --bridge-url "ws://127.0.0.1:8000"
    ```

-   (Replace the URL with your AI peer's actual endpoint.
+   (Replace the URL with Neuro's actual endpoint.
 You can also set `PRAGMATA_BRIDGE_WS` instead of passing `--bridge-url`.)

 3. **Pragmata** with REFramework loaded — the mod loads automatically when the game starts.

-When all three are running, the AI peer should see a `startup` message followed by `actions/register` listing the exposed Pragmata actions.
+When all three are running, Neuro should see a `startup` message followed by `actions/register` listing the exposed Pragmata actions.

 ## Configuration

 User-tunable settings live in [`autorun/pragmata/mod_config.lua`](autorun/pragmata/mod_config.lua):

-- `autonomy_nudges` (default `false`) — when true, the mod emits an in-combat hint listing which abilities are currently available, encouraging the AI to use them proactively.
-When false, the AI only acts on direct request.
+- `autonomy_nudges` (default `false`) — when true, the mod emits an in-combat hint listing which abilities are currently available, encouraging Neuro to use them proactively.
+When false, Neuro only acts on direct request.
 - `autonomy_nudge_interval_frames` — minimum frames between consecutive nudges (default `1800`, i.e. ~30s at 60fps).
-- `hacking_auto_force` (default `true`) — auto-send an `actions/force` the moment a hacking grid appears, prompting the peer to plan immediately.
+- `hacking_auto_force` (default `true`) — auto-send an `actions/force` the moment a hacking grid appears, prompting Neuro to plan immediately.
 - `hacking_render_legend` (default `true`) — include the cell-glyph legend in each grid render.
 - `hacking_require_reasoning` (default `false`) — require a step-by-step `reasoning` string alongside the moves (more accurate, slower).
 - `display_name` (default `"Neuro"`) — name shown in the on-screen hacking banner.
 Purely cosmetic; nothing in the wire protocol or dispatch logic reads it.
-- `hacking_show_overlay` (default `true`) — draw the on-screen "`<display_name>` is hacking" banner while the peer is planning/executing a hack.
+- `hacking_show_overlay` (default `true`) — draw the on-screen "`<display_name>` is hacking" banner while Neuro is planning/executing a hack.
 No-ops on builds without REFramework's `draw` API.
 - `hacking_overlay_x_fraction` (default `0.5`) / `hacking_overlay_y_fraction` (default `0.08`) — horizontal/vertical placement of that banner as fractions of screen size; nudge them if it overlaps the game HUD.

 Two ImGui diagnostic panels are available in the REFramework menu (Insert): **Pragmata Hacking Debug** and **Pragmata Abilities Debug** (live Scan / Overdrive binding state + manual trigger buttons).